 The core purpose of ACWA’s disability project, ‘Falling through the gaps?
 Delivering the best possible outcomes for vulnerable children and young people with disability’, is to identify practical pathways, initiatives, tools, training and other resources that will enhance sector capability and practice in this important area of the system.

-- Looking at those causative factors, consider potential opportunities for improving support for these young people, consider potential opportunities for enhancing support for these young people.
+- Looking at those causative factors, to consider potential opportunities for improving support for these young people, consider potential opportunities for enhancing support for these young people

-This review covers the whole spectrum of out-of-home care arrangements across NSW including foster care, residential care models (ITTC, ITC, THBC), Alternative Care Arrangements, Specialist Disability Services and Transitional models (TSIL, After Care).
+The review included consideration of all out-of-home care arrangements across NSW including foster care, residential care models (ITTC, ITC, THBC), Alternative Care Arrangements, Specialist Disability Services and Transitional models (TSIL, After Care).

-We anticipate that the insights from this work will support exploration of this issue in relation to vulnerable children with disability who are supported by member agencies in other contexts, through programs such as Intensive Family Preservation, MST-CAN and the Family Referral Service.
+We anticipate that this work will support consideration of this issue in relation to vulnerable children with disability who are supported by member agencies in other contexts, through programs such as Intensive Family Preservation, MST-CAN and the Family Referral Service.

 Enquiries regarding ACWA’s Disability Project can be directed to Project Director Lyn Ainsworth: firstname.lastname@example.org